Generalized Fourier coefficients of multiplicative functions: Introduction

-The point of view taken in the present work is a different one: we have applications to explicit multiplicative functions in mind that appear naturally in number theoretic contexts.
-Such functions will often have a mean value $\frac{1}{x}\sum_{n \leq x} f(x)$ that is given by a reasonably nice function in $x$.
-We assume here that for our explicit function $f$ the conditions from Definition \ref{def:M} can be verified.
-In order to deduce asymptotic formulae for expressions of the form \eqref{eq:star}, it is indispensable to understand the error terms in the non-correlation result well enough in order to see that they improve on the trivial bound given by the average value of $|f|$.
-The non-correlation result (Theorem \ref{t:non-corr}) we establish comes with explicit error terms which preserve at least some information on the average value of the multiplicative function.
+The point of view taken in the present work is a different one: we have applications to explicit multiplicative functions in mind.
+For many multiplicative functions $f$ that appear naturally in number theoretic contexts, the mean value $\frac{1}{x}\sum_{n \leq x} f(x)$ is described by a reasonably nice function in $x$, and one can hope to be able to verify the conditions from Definitions \ref{def:M} and \ref{d:F} (or \ref{def:F_H(x)}) for such functions.
+In order to deduce asymptotic formulae for expressions as in \eqref{eq:star}, it is important that the bound on the correlation \eqref{eq:general-fourier} improves at least on the trivial bound given by the average value of $|f|$.
+Thus, we need to be able to understand these bounds for individual functions $f$.
+We establish a non-correlation result (Theorem \ref{t:non-corr}) with an explicit bound that preserves information on $|f|$ just as in \eqref{eq:general-fourier}.
 An important feature of this work is that it applies to a large class of unbounded functions.

-The results of this paper have several natural applications involving for instance the functions considered in Examples \ref{ex:d}--\ref{ex:r} but also more interesting functions like the absolute value of eigenvalues of holomorphic cusp forms.
-We will discuss these applications in forthcoming work.